botradingblog1/android-secure-passwords-lib/README.md

-# Android library for storing preferences securely (Java)
+# Android library for storing passwords securely (Java)

 ## Overview
-The purpose or this project is to show how preferences can be stored securely in your app.
+The purpose or this project is to provide an easy-to-use, secure library for storing user credentials and sensitive information.
-For example, sometimes it is necessary to store sensitive user information persistently in your app (e.g. a user's DOB or ddress).
 The default Android SharedPreferences are saved in a plain text XML file in the app's internal storage, so not a good place to store sensitive information.

-This project shows you how to create a wrapper around the standard SharedPreferences class that encrypts both preference keys and values with a strong encryption algorithm.
+This project creates a wrapper around the standard SharedPreferences class that encrypts both preference keys and values with a strong encryption algorithm.

-Both preference keys and values can be encrypted using AES-256 CBC mode.
+Both preference keys and values are encrypted using AES-256 CBC mode.
 Encryption keys are generated when the SecurePreferences are intialized and stored in the Android KeyStore.

-NOTE: Use at your own risk.
+Warning: Use at your own risk.
 The library has not been tested in a production app

 ## Supporting material
-For more detailed information about the implementation, please see my [blog post on storing preferences securely](http://justmobiledev.com/storing-preferences-securely-on-android/).
+For more detailed information about the implementation, please see my [blog post on storing passwords securely](http://justmobiledev.com/storing-passwords-securely-on-android/).

 The Android documentation on [the Android Keystore System](https://developer.android.com/training/articles/keystore) is a good read to better understand the project.